Rainbow Raider

-Rainbow Raider (Roy G. Bivolo) is a fictional supervillain appearing in comic books by DC Comics.
+Rainbow Raider (Roy G. Bivolo) is a supervillain appearing in comic books by DC Comics.
 His real name is a pun based on the acronym "ROYGBIV", a mnemonic for the colors of a rainbow.
 He is a minor, though recurring, enemy of the Flash and other heroes.

 Two incarnations of the Rainbow Raider appear in The Flash, with Roy G. Bivolo appearing in the first and ninth seasons, portrayed by Paul Anthony, and a female incarnation named Carrie Bates appearing in the seventh season, portrayed by Jona Xiao.

 Publication history

 Rainbow Raider first appeared in The Flash #286 (June 1980), and was created by Cary Bates and Don Heck.

 Bates said in a 2008 interview that "Rainbow Raider's color-blindness (as well as the color-emotion powers and origin) was an attempt on his part to emulate those classic Rogues' Gallery villain origins Bates enjoyed so much from the sixties".

+Bates elaborated on the characters creation stating "Having grown up on a Flash Rogue’s gallery full of villains who were adept at weaponizing things like mirrors, cold, heat, magic, boomerangs, etc., Julie and I thought the color spectrum gimmick had the potential to be a worthwhile addition."